mentalisttraceur/c-tagged-union/README.md

-matches the member you are trying to get, they write the value of that member to the pointer you passed in, and return true; if the tag does not match, they return false without trying to write to the pointer:
+matches the member you are trying to get, they write the value of that member to the pointer you passed in, and return true; if the tag does not match, they return false without accessing the member or writing to the
+pointer:

 ```c
 my_union_set_foo(instance, 1);